-If the starter repeatedly reaches its peak and collapses before it’s fed, it’s going to be less effective.
-Depending on how long and how regularly the starter is left, it will likely need to be regularly refreshed for a couple of days to revive it.
+If the starter repeatedly passes its peak and collapses before being fed, it’s going to be less effective.
+Depending on how long and how regularly the starter is left, it might need to be regularly refreshed for a couple of days to revive it.
 If it’s days since it peaked you’ll struggle to make a decent loaf, if it’s a matter of a couple of hours you’ll probably be ok.

 Keeping a starter in the fridge is a great way to slow down its activity to an almost dormant state.
-But asking something that’s asleep to suddenly fire on all cylinders and raise bread can be too much of an ask.
+But asking something that’s asleep to suddenly fire on all cylinders and raise bread is too big of an ask.
 Bread can be made from a starter that’s been left in the fridge, just expect it to take a little bit longer.

-Bacteria prefers it when it’s warm.
-The ideal temperature band of bacteria and enzymes in bread dough ranges between 25C and 37C (77-98F).
-There’s arguments for proofing at higher or lower regions of this band which can be found in my bread proofing temperature post.
+Bacteria prefer being warm.
+The ideal temperature band of bacteria and enzymes in bread dough ranges between 25C and 38C (77-100F).
+There are arguments for proofing at higher or lower regions of this band which can be found in my bread proofing temperature post.

 Some of you will be tempted to use a fridge rise in your sourdough production.
-Incorporating a fridge first or second rise is a great way to manipulate flavour and for your personal baking schedule to be more sociable.
+Incorporating a fridge first or second rise into your routine are great ways to manipulate flavour and maximise gluten development.
+The use of the fridge can also help to make your personal baking schedule more sociable.
 Using the fridge for sourdough is fine, but the dough should spend some time above 25C (77F).

 If your starter is weak, and the temperature is cold, expect very little rising activity.